wwidlishy/The-Lea-Compiler/README.md

 # The-Lea-Compiler
 Just an repo for my programming language im making in python
+(This is not a finished product and readme)

 **I) Language's Concept**